Yes, We’re Moving Into a Van

 “Think about it,” she said.
 “We don’t have any kids, we don’t have any debt except for the house, and we have nothing tying us down anywhere.
 This might be our chance.”

 Without much prodding, she talked me into an interesting, if unconventional, idea: we would sell our house, buy a van, and travel the country for the next year or so.
-And so it began, our journey to living in a van full time.
+And so it began, our journey to living in a van full time and starting a van life and travel blog.

 “Let’s do it,” I said.
 “We can make this happen.”